Unfolded Dynamics Approach and Quantum Field Theory: Introduction

-One of the main problem of HS gravity is that its nonlinear action is unknown, although some alternatives for an action principle have been put forward, see e.g. \cite{act1,act2,act3,act4,act5,act6,act7,act8}.
+One of the main problem of HS gravity is that its nonlinear action is unknown, although some alternatives for an action principle have been put forward, see e.g. \citep{act1,act2,act3,act4,act5,act6,act7,act8}.
 This provides an obstacle to the systematic study of quantum HS gravity.
-In this paper we address the problem of quantization of the field theory within Vasiliev's unfolded dynamics approach, which does not directly use a classical action.
+Nevertheless, there is a number of results on quantum higher spins in the literature, in particular, on 1-loop partition functions \citep{Z1,Z2,Z4,Z5,Z6,Z7,Z8,Z9,Z10}, on amplitudes \citep{amp0,amp1,amp2,amp3,amp4,amp6,amp7}, on the finiteness of chiral HS gravity \citep{chir1,chir2,chir3,chir4,chir5,chir6} etc. In this paper we address the problem of quantization of the field theory within Vasiliev's unfolded dynamics approach, which does not directly use a classical action.
 Namely, we provide a systematic procedure for an unfolded quantization of a $4d$ self-interacting scalar field.

 To this end we first present a classical unfolded formulation for this model.
-To quantize it, we use the method proposed in \cite{misuna}, where it has been shown that quantization can be performed via identifying a certain submodule of the off-shell unfolded system with an external source, conjugate to the unfolded field, and promoting classical unfolded equation to unfolded Schwinger\textendash Dyson ones.
-For related proposal of the so-called Lagrange anchor see \cite{Lyakh2} (Let us note, that at the moment there are only few suitable classical off-shell unfolded systems, besides that presented in the paper; those include free integer-spin fields in $4d$ Minkowski space \cite{misuna}, in $4d$ anti-de Sitter space \cite{misuna-1}, and free chiral and gauge supermultiplets in $4d$ Minkowski space \cite{misuna3}.)
-Developing the idea of \cite{misuna}, we construct three unfolded formulations of the corresponding quantum field theory: unfolded functional Schwinger\textendash Dyson system, unfolded system for correlation functions and an unfolded system for a quantum effective action.
+This formulation is interesting by itself, because the number of available unfolded nonlinear theories is very limited by now.
+To quantize it, we use the method proposed in \citep{misuna}, where it has been shown that quantization can be performed via identifying a certain submodule of the off-shell unfolded system with an external source, conjugate to the unfolded field, and promoting classical unfolded equations to unfolded Schwinger--Dyson ones (other suitable classical off-shell unfolded systems, that allow for such identification, include free integer-spin fields in $4d$ Minkowski \citep{misuna} and anti-de Sitter \citep{misuna-1} spaces, as well as free chiral and gauge supermultiplets in $4d$ Minkowski space \citep{misuna3}).
+For related proposal of the so-called Lagrange anchor in application to the unfolded field theory see \citep{Anchor1}.
+Developing the idea of \citep{misuna}, we construct three unfolded formulations of the corresponding quantum field theory: unfolded functional Schwinger--Dyson system, an unfolded system for correlation functions and an unfolded effective system for vertex functions.